-WCCTV as a market-leading and UK based manufacturer of body worn cameras is proud to support Code of Practice, and the responsible and efficient deployment of body worn cameras.
+WCCTV is a market-leading and UK based manufacturer of body worn cameras; it is proud to support the Code of Practice and the responsible and efficient deployment of body worn cameras.

 To find out more about our WCCTV Body Worn Cameras, please visit the links below: